nsarpangala/truss_network_spectral_node/README.md

 ## Overview

-This repository contains code for simulating and analyzing mechanical networks, specifically focusing on the dynamics of joints in Fourier space.
-We follow a graph Laplacian approach for computing mechanical responses.
+This repository contains code for computing dynamical responses of truss networks.
+We follow a graph Laplacian approach for computing mechanical responses as explained in the paper <Link>.

 <div style="display: inline-block; text-align: center;">
 <img src="https://github.com/user-attachments/assets/8a1ad73a-148e-400e-861c-da62169d3e1d" alt="Comparison between the lumped mass matrix method (balls and springs) and the truss network method in a disordered network (inset)." width="500"/>
 <div style="width: 500px; margin-top: 4px; font-style: italic; font-size: 14px;">
-    Figure: Comparison between the  responses from the lumped mass matrix method (balls and springs) and network Laplacian method (this repository) for a disordered truss network (inset).
+    Figure: Comparison between the  responses from the lumped mass matrix method (balls and springs) and network Laplacian method (this repository) for a disordered truss network with harmonic excitation at one node (inset).
+It can be seen that beyond a certain frequency ( the Debye frequency ), balls and spring network fails to capture the dynamical responses of networks, whereas our method continues to give a consistent response.
   </div>
 </div>

 ## Features presented in this repository

-- **Laplacian Matrix Computation**: Functions to compute the Laplacian matrix for the Truss network based method we developed and corresponding balls-and-springs models.
+- **Laplacian Matrix Computation**: Functions to compute the Laplacian matrix for the Truss network-based method we developed and corresponding balls-and-springs models.
 - **Impedance Analysis**: Analysis of node responses based on varying impedance values for different rods in the network, as an example is provided in example_problems folder.

 ## Files